-- We have a formal, strong and thriving partnership with three other primary schools in Northeast Worcestershire (i.e. The Grove Partnership) - We link with the Ogden Trust to develop Science further in school - Parents' Forum as well as a thriving PTA - We co-ordinate EYFS Partnership Group Meetings with all pre-school providers in our area. - Member of NE Worcestershire curriculum development network - Member of Primary Sports Partnership in the area. - Headteacher regularly attends community PACT (Partnership and Community Together) meetings. - Provider of support and development for ITT and work experience students - Though not a church school, we have very close links with St Mary's church - Shared site with Woodrush Community High School which has technology status, utilising specialist teachers and facilities.
+- We link with the Ogden Trust to develop Science further in school - Parents' Forum as well as a thriving PTA - We co-ordinate EYFS Partnership Group Meetings with all pre-school providers in our area. - Member of NE Worcestershire curriculum development network - Member of Primary Sports Partnership in the area. - Headteacher regularly attends community PACT (Partnership and Community Together) meetings. - Provider of support and development for ITT and work experience students - Though not a church school, we have very close links with St Mary's church - Shared site with Woodrush Community High School which has technology status, utilising specialist teachers and facilities.
 Strong links exist between the two schools. - We link regularly with the other primary schools within our pyramid.
-Also, we have actively sought links further afield, offering school to school support. - We have a Care Club (with a separate Ofsted registration) on our site which provides wrap around care for our Nursery as well as before and after school care for our main school. - LLE and Professional Partner commitment
+Also, we have actively sought links further afield, offering school to school support. - We have a Care Club (with a separate Ofsted registration) on our site which provides wrap around care for our Nursery as well as before and after school care for our main school. - LLE and Professional Partner commitment.